 Mary dropped out of school early and remembers being told she would amount to nothing if she didn’t apply herself.
 She felt like a square peg trying to fit a round hole.
 She lacked a sense of belonging as her family moved locations several times during her school years.
-Heading down a track of risk-taking behaviours, Mary found herself pushing the boundaries and getting her ‘highs’ from dirt bike riding, unsafe driving and other extreme sports.
+Heading down a track of risk-taking behaviours she was very influenced by the people around her, and Mary found herself pushing the boundaries to get her ‘highs’ from dirt bike riding, reckless driving and other extreme sports.

 Joel’s story was similar.
 By virtue of circumstances his family relocated and Joel had to shift high schools.
 At this pivotal adolescent age of finding independence and identity, Joel also found himself dropping out of school without the education he was capable of and venturing into extreme sports to get his fix.
 But it was finding a group of peers, even though he was still on the fringes, that kept him from heading off track.
 He later met Mary and the two resonated with each other’s stories.

 Knowing the rejection of not fitting in or belonging that Mary and Joel both experienced has turned into their greatest direction.
-Understanding how critical it is to belong during the adolescence years and the influence it has on ones life is what gives the couple such a strong passion to make a difference.
-This desire to gather young people together started with Encounter FMX Ltd, an events company and then later on Encounter Camps began, which is now under the Youth Encounter Ministries Trust umbrella.
+Understanding how critical it is to belong during the teenage years and the influence it has on one's life is what gives the couple such a strong passion to make a difference.
+This desire to gather young people together started with Encounter FMX Ltd, an events company and then later on Encounter Camps began, which is now under the Youth Encounter Ministries Trust charity organisation.

 “Youth Encounter exists because we believe every person will encounter their God-given potential to live life wide open when they know they belong and believe in their true value.” - Mary and Joel